 Gardening takes precision and skill.
 Between maintenance, planting, and harvesting, not everyone is lucky enough to have a green thumb.
 But, that’s all about to change, thanks to the newest advancement in open-source agriculture: FarmBot.

 You can probably tell by its name that the FarmBot is indeed a robot.
-However, it’s more than that; Its a state-of-the-art mechanical bot that is able to plant and monitor crops year round.
-Its patented technology allows for anyone to grow and harvest crops, all within the comfort of their homes.
+However, it’s more than that; Its a state-of-the-art mechanical bot that can plant and monitor crops year-round.
+Its patented technology allows anyone to grow and harvest crops, all within the comfort of their homes.
 Plus, it’s able to be used on crops large and small, your backyard included.